 Photography in the Law Library is allowed during open hours from within the accessible visitor space.
 Photographers should be aware of others working withing the space and minimize disruptions.
 Furniture may not be moved.

 Special Events Policy

-The Law Library is not available for private events.
+During open hours, the library is a public workspace and destination for visitors.
+The Law Library is not available to reserve for private events.
 Requests to access the Law Library after hours will not be granted.

 Meeting Room Use Policy

 This policy applies to the Forrest Spaulding Conference Room #310 in the Miller Building.

 The primary purpose of the State Library meeting room is the facilitation of library-related activities and activities of other building occupants.
 When the room is not being used for these purposes, it will be available to other users on a first come, first served basis.